-To give an idea of the scale of standardisation activities, the International Organisation for Standardisation (ISO) has 135 national standardisation bodies as members, and 2,867 technical bodies (technical committees, subcommittees, working groups and ad hoc study groups).
-At the end of 1999, there were 12,524 ISO standards in print, amounting to 356,427 pages.
+To give an idea of the scale of standardisation activities, the International Organisation for Standardisation (ISO) in 2004 had 149 national standardisation bodies as members, and 2,952 technical bodies (technical committees, subcommittees, working groups and ad hoc study groups).
+There were 14,941 ISO standards in print, amounting to 531,324 pages.
 International standardisation activity is becoming increasingly dominant, in an era of increasing international trade, over regional and national standards: this emphasises the growing role for international organisations such as FIG in inputting to the standardisation process.

-Turning to the benefits of standards, recent research undertaken by the Technical University of Dresden and the Fraunhofer Institute for Systems and Innovations (available at www.din.de/set/aktuelles/benefit.html) found that:
+Turning to the benefits of standards, research undertaken by the Technical University of Dresden and the Fraunhofer Institute for Systems and Innovations (available at www.din.de/set/aktuelles/benefit.html) found that: